 Allocation for Breakfast Program (Fuel for Schools) (line 134) staff will be included in the "Other Funding Sources" section, "Breakfast Program 10 month - A" line for certain schools only.
-The allocation for the continuation of the Nutrition Pilot Project to provide for breakfast supervisors is new this year on line 135 for the 3 participating elementary schools.
+The allocation for the continuation of the Nutrition Pilot Project to provide for breakfast supervisors is included on line 135 for the 3 participating elementary schools.